Questions about Community Development Districts

-A Community Development District (CDD) is a governmental unit created to serve the long-term specific needs of its community.
+A CDD is a governmental unit created to serve the long-term specific needs of its community.
 Created pursuant to chapter 190 of the Florida Statutes, a CDD’s main powers are to plan, finance, construct, operate and maintain community-wide infrastructure and services specifically for the benefit of its residents.

 What will the CDD Do?